 I'm starting to piece together the Pantheon of Gods for the Lost Temple.
-It ain't much of a temple with a god or God's to worship.
-In this particular case, these gods became lost when the temple was abandoned so the PC's will not have any knowledge of them.
+It ain't much of a temple without a god or gods to worship.
+In this case, these gods became lost when the temple was abandoned so the PC's will not have any knowledge of them.

 The first god is going to represent liminal spaces.
 While he is not the most important God in the Pantheon, he is the vehicle behind the PC's ability to explore this magical place.
 Rather uncreatively, I've been thinking of naming him Lumo.
 I'll probably come up with something better.
 Lumo is a placeholder for now.